Vandivier/research-dissertation-case-for-alt-ed/fall-lit-review.md

 7. Jan 2018, The Case Against Education, Bryan Caplan
 8. Sept 2018, A New U: Faster + Cheaper Alternatives to College, Ryan Craig

-Other works are referred to incidentally.
-This paper adds to existing knowledge in that several of these books have never been reviewed within a journal of economics, and no paper exists which specifically compares and contrasts these books.
+Several other works are referred to incidentally.
+Note that the present analysis does not intend to be a comprehensive review of journal work.
+This paper adds to existing knowledge in that several of these books have never been reviewed within a journal of economics, and no paper exists which compares, contrasts, or concurrently cites even half of these books in the context of a single paper.

-A further bit of background information which will prove useful is on the use of certain terms.
-This information is equally background information and also a result of the synthesis of this literature.
-The reconciled meaning of these terms assists in creating a standard way to comparatively analyze traditional and alternative modes of education.
-Due to length, this discussion of terms is provided a dedicated section

-The first section provides the motivation for this paper and describes the organization of this paper.
+The first section provides background and motivation for the current analysis, then gives the organization of the paper.
 The second section discusses variance in the use of key terms across the literature, then settles the meaning of certain key terms for the purpose of this paper.
-Each section inclusively between section 3 and section 10 is responsible for reviewing one of the six key books this paper is generally concerned with.
-The sections are ordered temporally.
-That is, the same order they were listed above.
-Temporal ordering was done for conciseness, and also to clarify changes over time.
-Later work sometimes builds on earlier work, so temporal ordering removes the need for various explanatory asides.
-Changes over time are specifically summed up in section 10.
-Section 11 concludes by anticipating future work which may build on this paper.
+Each section inclusively between 3 and 10 is dedicated to reviewing one of the eight key books mentioned above, in the same chronological order identified above.
+A rough tendency is for later sections to compare and contrast the current book of analysis with earlier sections.
+Section 11 reports general findings across all sections, and this section includes subsections for Atemporal Findings and Trends Over Time.

 ## 2. Terms

-If there was one thing that scholars of education ought to be able to, it would be to define education.
-The problem is not that particular education scholars fail to come up with a particular definition of education, but rather that seperate scholars continue to fail in coming up with the same definition of education.
-As discussed in section 8, Ken Robinson concludes that education is an essentially contentested concept.
+If there was one thing that scholars of education ought to be able to, it would seem to be construction of a standard definition of education and related terms.
+In contrast to this intuition, Ken Robinson concludes in Creative Schools, discussed further in section 8, that education is an essentially contested concept.
 Rather than depending on conflicting third party definitions, I outline working definitions in this section for the purposes of this paper.
+Key terms settled here include education, learning, credentials, and the concept of a pathway.

 Education is any process which causes learning.
 To receive an education is to have learned.
 The difference is so nuanced as not to exist.
 Traditional learning is, as used in this paper, synonmous with traditional education.
 Learning is any activity undertaken by an individual which results in accrual of new knowledge or skill.

-Traditional learning is intended mainly in the context of the US.
+The conversational notion of a traditional process is one which has been usually undertaken over a substantial period of time.
+For the purpose of this paper, traditional learning is bound to the context of the United States.
 This includes K-12 education.
-A four-year degree is also considered a modern component of traditional education, although a stricter analysis would rule a four-year degree out of the category of traditional because most Americans do not obtain a four-year degree, and the four-year degree has only become common since the latter half of the 1900s.
-Non-traditional and alternative are used synonymously as a prefix to nouns like learning, education, and so on.
-Pedagogy and organization is included in the concept of education, so that a traditional education is conceived of as a teacher delivering an offline lecture to multiple students.
+A four-year degree is also considered a modern component of traditional education, although a stricter analysis would rule a four-year degree out of the category of traditional because only about one third of Americans obtain an undergraduate degree[42].

+Non-traditional and alternative are used as interchangeable prefixes.
+Pedagogy and organization are included in the concept of education, so a traditional education is conceived of as a teacher delivering an offline lecture to multiple students.

 While I think my use of these terms is mainly consistent with the literature, if there is a distinction to be found between the present paper and the broader literature, it is that the present paper takes an intentionally broad conceptualization of education.
 Online learning, self-directed learning, homeschooling, modern graduate education, and ancient Socratic dialogue all fall within my conceptualization of learning.
 I would like to think that this concept is particularly devoid of hidden meaning, perhaps unlike other papers.
 I do not assume the presence of a school, an accrediting body, or even a teacher distinct from the student.
 Autodidactism and introspection, to the degree they generate new knowledge or skill, count as learning.